-You have been given an injection of contrast into a vein to enhance your CT (Computed Tomography) scan or x-ray examination.
-Contrast is commonly described as a 'dye' as it allows veins, arteries and internal organs to show up more clearly on scan images.
-Although it is described as a dye, contrast is actually colourless to the eye and is removed naturally from your body through your bladder when you go to the toilet.
+You have been given an injection of Gadolinium (contrast medium) into a vein to enhance your MRI (Magnetic Resonance Imaging) scan.
+A contrast medium is commonly described as a 'dye' which allows veins, arteries and internal organs to show up more clearly on scan images.
+Although it is described as a 'dye', it is actually colourless and removed naturally from your body through your bladder when you go to the toilet.
+The contrast medium used for MRI scans is Gadolinium.